YKLoh666/AACS3013-Past-Year-Answer/2022-OCT/answer.md

 a) ii)

-For example, a university course enrollment system contains 'Students' table, 'Courses' table and 'Enrollments' table that manages the many to many relationship between students and courses for each semester.
-Therefore, the 'Enrollments' table will contain three composite keys namely StudentID, CourseID and Semester.
-The issue with composite key is that other tables that need to reference this 'Enrollments' table must include all parts of the composite key (StudentID, CourseID and Semester) which complicates the foreign key relationships.
-To improve this design, we can use surrogate key for the 'Enrollments' table namely EnrollmentID.
-WHen other tables want to reference this 'Enrollments' table, they only need to include the single 'EnrollmentID' column which simplifies foreign key relationships.
+A university course enrollment system contains an ENROLLMENT table which uses a composite key to identify unique records, namely StudentID, CourseID and Semester.

+Another table called ATTENDANCE would like to reference this table's composite key.
+However, the composite key is formed by 3 fields of data, which will take up a substantial amount of space when the ATTENDANCE table is scaling up.

+The solution will be using a surrogate key for the ENROLLMENT table, which is an enrollmentID.
+With enrollmentID acting as a primary key for the ENROLLMENT table, the ATTENDANCE table can reference it as a foreign key.
+This reduces the size of the foreign key in the ATTENDANCE table which could save disk space.

 b)